 Without consistency groups, you need to suspend updates to the database during the backup process, for example, by using the DB2 LOG SUSPEND command.

-If you are licensed for Flashcopy version 2, then FDRinstant may be invoked by FDRCOPY.
+All IBM disk subsystems now use Flashcopy version 2, so FDRinstant may be invoked by FDRCOPY.
 If you copy a file and both source and target disks are in the same disk subsystem, FDRCOPY will invoke Flashcopy and the copy will appear to be almost instantaneous.
 This happens automatically, you do not need to specify special parameters in your copy job.
 The initial target dataset is defined by using pointers to the source file.
 The actual data copying process is carried out in the background.
 If you try to access a track that has not been copied yet, you will read the data from the source files via the pointer.
 The Flashcopy section explains how this works.
 In this case, FDRinstant uses the COPY option of FlashCopy by default, as the copied data must be permanent.
 All of the data tracks are copied to the target.

 //COPYVOLS EXEC PGM=FDRFLASH